 Kingham Hill has developed an interesting programme of sporting activities that include the non-traditional and several rural sports – golf, mountain-biking, cross-country running, clay-pigeon shooting, and fencing to name a few.

 There's also the opportunity to experience the thrill of motorsport (as well as picking up some basic engineering skills too).
 Sign up for the Kingham Hill Racing team and you could be competing in the National Schools Karting Association series (NatSKA).

 Kingham Hill is a non-selective school but, credit to the standards of teaching here, results in GCSE and A Level are very good.
 In 2021, 80% of grades at A Level were A*-A, with 46% at A*.
 In GSCEs, 61% of grades were 9-7 (A*-A).

 Sporting facilities include a cricket pitch, pavilion and nets, tennis courts, floodlit Astroturf pitches, assault course, 25m indoor swimming pool, fitness suite, and stables too.
-In 2020, the school cemented its commitment to sport with the opening of a £6m sports hall with courts, a climbing wall, swimming pool and more.
+In 2020, the school cemented its commitment to sport with four full size courts, a climbing wall, fitness suites and more.

-In the past three years it has also invested in a new Maths and Science building, and there are plans to convert the old sports hall into a performing arts centre.
+In the past five years it has also invested in a new library as well as a new Maths and Science building.
+More recently the old sports hall has been converted into a dedicated performing arts centre.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.